 Preheat the oven to 180°C conventional oven/ 160°C fan-forced (350° Fahrenheit/Gas 4).

 Meanwhile slice the eggplant (aubergine) 5-10mm thick – see note.
-Heat the sesame oil in a large frying pan over medium heat.
+Heat the canola oil in a large frying pan over medium heat.
 Fry the eggplant slices, in batches until golden brown (approximately 2 to 3 minutes on each side).
 Season the eggplant with salt as you cook them and transfer to a plate lined with paper towel.
-Add more sesame oil if required, and repeat with the remaining eggplant.
+Add more oil if required, and repeat with the remaining eggplant.

 Prepare your food mill over a clean saucepan or stockpot.
 Ladle the cooked Italian tomato sauce into the food mill and stir to collect the lovely tomato pulp and juice in the pot.
 Discard the tomato skins and seeds that are left in the food mill.

 Place 2 ladleful’s of Italian tomato sauce into a large baking dish.
 Place one cooked eggplant slice onto a clean work surface.
 Place 2-3 tablespoons of Italian tomato sauce onto the eggplant slice and use a spoon to spread it evenly.
 Scatter a few cubes of mozzarella and torn basil leaves on top of the sauce layer.
 Roll up the eggplant to enclose the filling.
 Place into the baking dish.
 Repeat with the remaining eggplant.
 Ladle Italian tomato sauce on top of the Involtini of eggplant then scatter the remaining mozzarella on top of the Italian tomato sauce.

 Step 6: Bake the Involtini of eggplant for 15 minutes or until the mozzarella melts.
 To serve, scatter the whole basil leaves on top – buon appetito.